Fitness Testing

 Queens College Step Test

-purpose: this step test provides a measure of cardio-respiratory or endurance fitness (see also other step tests) -
+purpose: this sub-maximal test provides a measure of cardiorespiratory or endurance fitness (see also other step tests)

-equipment required: 16.25 inches or 41.3 cm step, stopwatch, metronome or cadence tape, heart rate monitor (optional).
+equipment required: 16.25 inches / 41.3 cm step, stopwatch, metronome or cadence tape, heart rate monitor (optional).

-description: The athlete steps up and down on the platform at a rate of 22 steps per minute for females and at 24 steps per minute for males, for a total of 3 minutes.
-The athlete immediately stops on completion of the test, and the heart beats are counted for 15 seconds from 5-20 seconds of recovery.
+Step Test Imageprocedure: The athlete steps up and down on the platform at a rate of 22 steps per minute for females and at 24 steps per minute for males.
+The participants are to step using a four-step cadence, 'up-up-down-down' for 3 minutes.
+The athlete stops immediately on completion of the test, and the heart beats are counted for 15 seconds from 5-20 seconds of recovery.
+Multiply this 15 second reading by 4 will give the beats per minute (bpm) value to be used in the calculation below.
+See video of this test being performed.

-- scoring: an extimation of VO2max can be calculated form the test results, using the formula below:
+scoring: an estimation of VO2max can be calculated from the test results, using this formula (McArdle et al.,1972).
+A rating can be determined using the VO2max norms.

 reliability: test re-test reliability for recovery heart rate has been measured as r = 0.92